arendst/Tasmota/README.md

 - Added Alexa support for shutters through HUE Dimmer functionality.
 Not perfect but ok.

 Changelog:
+1.10 2019-09-04
+- Fixed issue with wakeup not working.
+Calculate clock correction factor to meet deepsleep time.
+Real deepsleep is up to 10% related on chip temperature.
+Correction factor will continuously improved at every wakeup.
+NTP Timeserver is required.
 1.09 2019-09-02
 - Fixed shutter: Relay executed by MQTT or serial did not get recognized by shutter driver.
 1.08 2019-09-01